-According to the Oregon Health Authority, 7.6% of people who received lethal drugs for what seems to be chronic rather than terminal conditions, including diabetes, hepatitis, “benign and uncertain neoplasms” and HIV/AIDS which is no longer a terminal illness.
+According to the Oregon Health Authority, 7.6% of people who received lethal drugs had conditions that are usually considered chronic rather than terminal conditions , including diabetes, hepatitis, “benign and uncertain neoplasms” and HIV/AIDS which is no longer a terminal illness.
 The 2018 report mentions that “arthritis, arteritis, sclerosis, stenosis, kidney failure, and musculoskeletal systems disorders” would also be eligible.

 The law requires that a doctor waits at least 15 days after receiving an initial request before issuing a prescription, some patients died only 14 days after their initial request.
 Some doctor-patient relationships lasted for less than one week.

-Of those who received lethal drugs, only 64% are known to have ingested it.
+Of those who received lethal drugs, only 64.8% are known to have ingested it.
 That means that it’s possible that 692 lethal doses were left in the community like loaded guns.

 In meetings with a British House of Lords Committee, Oregon officials conceded that “there’s no way to know if additional deaths went unreported” because the Oregon Health Authority “has no regulatory authority or resources to ensure compliance with the law”.
 They rely on the word of doctors prescribing the drugs.
 The officials admitted: “For that matter the entire account [received from a prescribing doctor] could have been a cock-and-bull story.”

-- Oregon Health Authority Public Health Division (2017, February 21).
-Oregon Death with Dignity Act Data Summary 2016. p.10.
-Retrieved from http://www.oregon.gov/oha/PH/PROVIDERPARTNERRESOURCES/EVALUATIONRESEARCH/DEATHWITHDIGNITYACT/Documents/year19.pdf
+1. Oregon Health Authority Public Health Division (2018, February 9).
+Oregon Death with Dignity Act 2017 Data Summary. p.11.
+Retrieved from http://www.oregon.gov/oha/PH/PROVIDERPARTNERRESOURCES/EVALUATIONRESEARCH/DEATHWITHDIGNITYACT/Documents/year20.pdf

 2. Oregon Health Authority.
 About the Death With Dignity Act.
 Retrieved from http://www.oregon.gov/oha/PH/PROVIDERPARTNERRESOURCES/EVALUATIONRESEARCH/DEATHWITHDIGNITYACT/Pages/faqs.aspx#whatis